 I’ve been a resident of Barcelona for over 10 years, and oftentimes, I still feel like a tourist.
 This happens usually when I’m wandering with the crowds in Gothic Quarter or Born, or passing through the raucous-y Plaça Catalunya.
 I still visit tourist sites from time to time (yes, even the Sagrada Familia!).
 For that reason, I’ve come up with some Barcelona tips and tricks for YOU, especially if you’re a first-timer.
 Find out what you need to do before you come to Barcelona!

-- Buy your attraction tickets ahead of time.
+- Buy your tickets to the Barcelona top attractions ahead of time.
 Do this for two reasons 1) they’re often cheaper online, and 2) you can “skip the line”.
 Definitely do this for the Sagrada Familia, Park Guell, Picasso Museum, and maybe Casa Batlló in the summer.
 [Read my ultra-useful Sagrada Familia tips here.]

 - Make sure the museum you want to visit is open.
 Some museums are closed on Mondays.
 Don’t be a dumb-dumb like me, and take a 2-hour train ride to the Dalí Museum and realize it’s closed!

 - What are the best places to go for a first-timer?
-In my opinion, it’s the Sagrada Familia and Park Guell.
-Then other than that, you should experience walking around the Gothic Quarter and Born.
-Hit the port and beaches, and then get a view from Montjuic.
+In my opinion, if you have to pay to go INSIDE any Barcelona sights, it’s the Sagrada Familia and Park Guell.
+Other than that, you should experience walking around the Gothic Quarter and Born neighborhoods. <– These are the historical districts of Barcelona which are also packed with restaurants and bars.
+Then lastly, hit the port and beaches, and then get a view from Montjuic.
+That’s my order of preference.

 Food, Eating, and Restaurants

 - Know the eating schedules.
-Locals typically have breakfast around 8am and a mid-morning snack around 10:30am.
+Locals typically have breakfast around 8am (at home, if they work or go to school) and a mid-morning snack around 10:30am.
 Lunch is around 2-2:30pm.
 Dinner is around 10pm.
 So if you want to beat any restaurant crowds, go earlier – 1pm for lunch, maybe 8:30pm for dinner.
 (That’s what I do because I HATE waiting at restaurants with my kids.)

 - If you’re going to have tapas with locals, expect to share from one plate.
 This tip is for people who are concerned about hygiene.
 Having tapas can be super fun because you share small appetizers – it’s a very social ritual!
 But sometimes, everyone just uses their fork to pierce the food from the shared plate straight into your chomper.

 - Spanish is widely spoken, but Catalan is the official local language.
-A lot of the “official” signs are just in Catalan, so even though some words look somewhat familiar, it’s in Catalan!
+A lot of the official government-run signs are just in Catalan, so even though some words look somewhat familiar, it’s in Catalan!
+Having said that, you can often communicate in English, but I highly suggest you try to speak Spanish – it will always be appreciated.

-- In a restaurant, drinking water is always served in a bottle.
+- In a restaurant, if you order water, it’s bottled water.
 There is no option to get “a free glass of water”.
-If so, head to the public drinking fountains.
-You can even download this app for where to find them!
+If you want free water, head to the public drinking fountains around Barcelona, there are plenty.
+You can even download this app for where to find the fountains!

 - The water in Barcelona is perfectly safe to drink.
 The taste is something else.
 Some locals buy water, some drink from the tap.
-A trick (I read somewhere) to get rid of the bad taste is to refrigerate the water.
+A trick to get rid of the undesirable taste is to refrigerate the water.
 It seems to do the trick for us.
+My family and I used to buy bottled water, but not only does it get expensive, it’s also a pain to buy liters of water a week.

 Money and tipping